ryandawsonuk/BankKataOutsideInTDD/README.md

 deposit(int amount), withdraw(int amount), printStatement()

 So Account is more of a service than an entity.
-We are not allowed to add any futher public methods to Account.
+We are not allowed to add any further public methods to Account.
 We don't want to add extra getters to help us test it, we test from the outside - the side-effects.

 We use Strings and integers for dates and amounts to keep things simple.